cloudmesh/client/_sources/tutorials/comet_cloudmesh.rst.txt

 the FE node will boot to the CDROM boot menu again, and you will need to attach to console access to choose the boot options.

 Install VC Compute Nodes
 ----------------------------------------------------------------------

-This section takes 5~10 min to finish.
+This section takes ~5 to 10 min to complete.

 On your **managing machine** where Cloudmesh client tools is installed (make sure virtualenv is activated if you have used that):